Investor Summary

 |---|---|---|

-The fund focuses on undervalued, cash-generative and capital-efficient Japanese businesses that can create value for investors through rigorous fundamental research and strict valuation discipline.
+The fund seeks long-term capital appreciation by investing in undervalued, cash-generative and capital-efficient Japanese businesses through rigorous fundamental research and strict valuation discipline.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |